unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ### Static Class Converters

-Or if we need to implement this same rule in different places or to maintain the structure, we can work with static classes for this purpose.
+If we need to implement this same rule in different places or to maintain the structure, we can work with static classes for this purpose.

 ```csharp
 public static class Converters